 Equifax’s extensive menu of commercial products and services include the following:

 Equifax allows you to place a fraud alert on your account if you have reason to suspect or anticipate fraudulent activity.
-That means lenders and creditors will need to take additional steps to verify your identity if you (or someone else) attempts to request credit.
+That means lenders and creditors will need to take additional steps to verify your identity if you (or someone else) attempt to request credit.
 Generally, the lender or creditor will try to contact you personally to confirm that you’ve made the credit request.

 Equifax offers two types of fraud alerts, both of which are free: initial and extended.
 An initial fraud alert is free and lasts for one year, while an extended fraud alert lasts for seven years and removes you from credit card and insurance offers for five years.
 To qualify for an extended alert, you’ll need to provide an FTC Identity Theft report or police report.